 Are you going to the Greek island of Mykonos?
+Do you curious about the places to see in Mykonos.
 Check this guide for the top things to see, and do or sightseeing tour in Mykonos including the most popular attractions in Mykonos Greece.
 If you plan to travel to Mykonos, you have to make a list such as travelers favorites places include #1 Little Venice, #2 The Windmills (Kato Myli), #3 Matoyianni Street, #4 Old Port of Mykonos island and more.

 Wondering what to see in Mykonos?
 I have been there five times over the last 20 years so We got you covered.
 Discover our list and advise about things to See in Mykonos.

 1. Matoyianni Street